 Diagnosing IH can be difficult as excessive daytime sleepiness can be caused by various disorders and/or conditions as well as numerous medications.
-A comprehensive medical history and proper clinical evaluation including a thorough physical examination and medical tests are necessary to rule out all other possible causes, including insufficient sleep, psychiatric disorders, effects of medications, and medical illness.
+A comprehensive medical history and proper clinical evaluation including a thorough physical examination and medical tests are necessary to rule out all other possible causes, including insufficient sleep.